Keir Hardie: Later career

 After a series of strokes, Hardie died in a hospital in Glasgow of pneumonia at noon on 26 September 1915, aged 59.
 His friend and fellow pacifist Thomas Evan Nicholas (Niclas y Glais) delivered the sermon at Hardie's memorial service at Aberdare, in his constituency.
 He was cremated in Maryhill, Glasgow.
 A memorial stone in his honour is at Cumnock Cemetery Cumnock, Ayrshire, Scotland.

 Legacy

 On 2 December 2006, a memorial bust of Hardie was unveiled by Cynon Valley MP Ann Clwyd outside council offices in Aberdare (in his former constituency).
 The ceremony marked a centenary since the party's birth.

 Hardie is still held in high esteem in his old home town of Holytown, where his childhood home is preserved for people to view, while the local sports centre was named in his own honour as "The Keir Hardie Sports Centre".
 Keir Hardie Memorial Primary School opened in 1956, named for him.
 There are now 40 streets throughout Britain named after Hardie.
 Alan Morrison has, in turn, used the title Keir Hardie Street for his 2010 narrative long poem in which a fictitious, turn-of-the-century, working-class poet discovers a socialist utopia off the dreamt-up Sea-Green Line of the London Underground.

 One of the buildings at Swansea University is also named after him, while a main distributor road in Sunderland is named the Keir Hardie Way.

 The Ellen Wilkinson Estate in Wardley, East Gateshead (once in the Urban District of Felling, subsumed by Gateshead Metropolitan Borough in 1974) has Keir Hardie Avenue as its main street.
 Every other street is named after a pre-1960 Labour MP.
 The England footballer, Chris Waddle, lived in Number 1 Keir Hardie Avenue, Gateshead, between 1971 and 1983.

 The Keir Hardie Estate in Canning Town (Newham, East London) is named after him as a legacy to his tenure as MP for West Ham South, Newham.
 Keir Hardie Avenue in the town of Cleator Moor, Cumbria, has been named after him since 1934 Furthermore, an estate in the London Borough of Brent was also named after Hardie.
-Keir Hardie Crescent in Kilwinning in Scotland is named after him, as is a block of apartments in Little Thurrock.
+Keir Hardie Crescent in Kilwinning in Scotland is named after him, as is a block of apartments in the Blackshots estate of Little Thurrock.
 There is also a Keir Hardie Street in Greenock and a Keir Hardie Street in Methil, Fife, a predominantly Labour stronghold.